What is composite bonding - Dr Shayan provides advice mobile

 What is composite bonding or dental or teeth bonding?

-Although the most common term for thus treatment is referred to as composite bonding, this procedure is also known by several other names, including dental bonding, direct bonding, and tooth bonding.
+Having answered what is composite bonding, we should also know the most common term used to refer to composite bonding.
+This procedure is also known by several other names, including dental bonding, direct bonding, and tooth bonding.

 Dental bonding refers to the process of applying a resin material to the surface of the teeth to improve their appearance.
 This procedure can be used to address a variety of dental issues, including gaps between teeth, chipped or broken teeth, and getting rid of discoloured teeth.